 Keep in mind that there is no one-size-fits-all diet plan, and recommendations may evolve as your pet’s health changes.
 As always, be sure to consult with a veterinarian before making any alterations to how you care for and feed your canine or feline companion.

 Liver-friendly dry dog food and dry cat food can be purchased or prepared at home, but it should be noted that complete nutrition is hard to achieve with homemade food, and any attempts should only be made with the consultation of a veterinarian or certified veterinary nutritionist.

 Protein Intake for Pets with Liver Disease

 Depending on the type and stage of liver disease, the ideal protein intake will vary.
-Some types of the disease will require an increase in protein and other stages and types will require limiting protein.
+Some types of the disease will require an increase in protein, and other stages and types will require limiting protein.
 When limiting protein intake, veterinarians will often recommend using dairy, soy, and egg sources instead of meat sources.

 What to Avoid in Food for Pets with Liver Disease

-Salt content in foods should be carefully monitored to make sure your dog or cat doesn’t retain any extra fluid, a potential result of a declining liver.
+Salt: content in foods should be carefully monitored to make sure your dog or cat doesn’t retain any extra fluid, a potential result of a declining liver.

-Copper: Though rare, liver disease is associated with a buildup of copper.
+Copper: Though they are rare, liver disease is associated with a buildup of copper.
 If this is the case for your pet, absorbable copper should be limited in the diet (and your veterinarian may advise you to increase the zinc of your pet’s food as it helps to minimize copper absorption).